wurmlab/SBC361-programming-in-R/practical.md

 x      <- c(2,3,4,5)
 x.mean <- mean(x)
 ```
-We just used the `mean()` function, one of many function loaded by default in R. The point of this function is that you can calculate the mean of any vector without explicitly writing the formula for the `mean` each time.
+We just used the `mean()` function, one of many functions loaded by default in R. The point of this function is that you can calculate the mean of any vector without explicitly writing the formula for the `mean` each time.
 The interesting thing about R is that it is possible to create your own functions.
 Let's create our own function to calculate the mean:
 ```
 ## Define function named myMean